islandoftex/texlive/README.md

 respected by `tlmgr path add` while building the image.
 Use `tlmgr install binary && tlmgr path add` to install new executables.

+We are currently providing ARMv8 builds as experimental releases to test multi-architecture Docker builds.
+If any binary does not work on that platform, please check according to the instructions [here](https://matrix.to/#/!lMtRnfTLBEMGxhtokD:matrix.org/$wwqEojW9j-78eRYZIMzeGQR2nH6-UNzb-OijGIQVXUo?via=matrix.org&via=digitale-gesellschaft.ch&via=raccoon.college) whether it is available on that architecture.

 ## Historic releases

 We are maintaining images for historic releases from 2013 on.
 If you need an